carlcarl/imgurup/README.rst

 Optional arguments:
 ::

-	-h, --help       show this help message and exit
-	-f [<image path> [<image path> ...]]
+    -h, --help       show this help message and exit -f [<image path> [<image path> ...]]
 The images you want to upload -d [<album id>]  The album id you want your image to be uploaded to -g               GUI mode
     -n               Anonymous upload
     -s               Add command in the context menu of file manager(Support Gnome and KDE) -q               Choose album with each file
+    -t               Use image name as the title

 Packcage Dependency
 -------------------